-8 - Run water through all faucets (hot & cold, including outside shower) until chlorine smell is gone.
-Turn faucets and outside shower off, turn pump OFF. - 4.
-Drain the fresh water system again (see Draining the Fresh Water System).
-If the RV has the full system canister water filter, remove the canister, reinstall the filter, and reattach the canister. - 5.
+- 4. Run water through all faucets (hot and cold, including outside shower and outside kitchen) until chlorine smell is gone.
+Turn all faucets and outside shower off, turn pump OFF. - 5.
+Drain the fresh water system again.
+If the RV has the full system canister water filter, remove the canister, reinstall the filter, and reattach the canister. - 6.
 Refill the fresh water tank with fresh water again and when water heater is full of water, turn the water heater power ON.
-Refer to Step 13 for instructions on refilling the fresh water tank.
+Water heater is full if you open a HOT water faucet and water comes out in a steady stream.

 Lingering Chlorine Taste: If a chlorine taste lingers in the water, flush the water system with a solution consisting of one-quart vinegar to five gallons of clean water.
 Re-flush as necessary.
-The vinegar solution may damage the water heater or the water filter, so both must be bypassed again before performing this operation.
+The vinegar solution may damage the water heater or the water filter.
+Remove the canister water filter and bypass the water heater.
+Set water heater bypass lever to BYPASS (pointing up).

-Follow the steps outlined in Draining the Fresh Water System with one exception, do not drain the water heater.
+Follow the steps outlined in Draining the Fresh Water System with one exception: do not drain the water heater.
 Do not remove the water heater drain plug.

-For the full system canister water filter, remove the canister, take out the filter, and then re-attach the empty canister.
+For the full system canister water filter: remove the canister, take out the filter, then re-attach the empty canister.